Building a Fence in Saint Paul

 The City of Saint Paul encourages you to discuss your fence with your neighbors before installation to help avoid a costly property line dispute.
 Your fence and all supporting structures must be located entirely inside your property line.
 The fence cannot be on the property line, on a neighbor’s property or on public property (boulevard, right of way, sidewalk area, etc.).
 It is your responsibility to know where your property line is, so make sure you have the property markers located before you install your fence.
 You may wish to hire a professional surveyor to identify your property lines, although it is not required for fences less than seven feet tall.
 The City of Saint Paul cannot locate your property markers and does not settle private property line disputes among property owners.

-Front Yard: Fences in the front yard shall be no more than 4 feet tall.
+Fences in the front yard shall be no more than four feet tall.

-Side and Rear Yard: Fences in the side or rear yards shall be no more than 7 feet tall.
+Fences in the side or rear yards shall be no more than seven feet tall.

-Corner lots: On a corner lot at two intersecting streets, fences shall be no more than 2 feet tall in the triangular area of the lot, 10 feet from the corner, unless the fence is more than 80% open (chain link).
+On a corner lot at two intersecting streets, fences shall be no more than two feet tall in the triangular area of the lot, 10 feet from the corner, unless the fence is more than 80% open (chain link).
 See figure.

 A variance may be granted for fences that exceed height requirements.
-A nonrefundable variance application fee of seventy-eight dollars ($78.00) is required for each variance request.
-To apply for a fence variance, submit a completed Fence Variance Application Form along with a Fence Permit Application Form and .
-In most cases, a Fence Variance will be approved / denied within 1-2 business days.
+A nonrefundable variance application fee of $78 is required for each variance request.
+To apply for a fence variance, submit a completed Fence Variance Application Form along with a Fence Permit Application Form and in most cases, a Fence Variance will be approved/denied within 1-2 business days.

 Swimming Pool Fences

-All swimming pool fences are subject to a Fence Plan Review (see requirements above) and must be inspected by a Saint Paul Building Inspector.
+All swimming pool fences are subject to a Fence Plan Review (see requirements above) and must be inspected by a city Building Inspector.

 Swimming pool fences must:

-- Be enclosed by an obscuring fence 4 feet tall on residential properties, or by a 5 feet tall fence on properties containing three or more residential units or commercial structures.
+- Be enclosed by an obscuring fence four feet tall on residential properties, or by a five-foot fence on properties containing three or more residential units or commercial structures.